Eligibility Routes and Requirements

 degree or equivalent [60 college-level credits] INCLUDING or IN ADDITION

 TO SPECIFIC COURSEWORK:

-Two semesters of 'Human Anatomy and Human Physiology' (PDF) (Grade of C or better is required).
+Two semesters of 'Human Anatomy and Human Physiology' (PDF) or equivalent.
+(Grade of C or better is required).

 Eligibility Routes (checklist)